Torahime3/Jobboard-webapp/README.md

 <br><br>

 - **Step 3:**<br>
 Once you are in the virtual env, you can run a script to install all dependencies for you.
-You can run the script name _install_dependencies.sh_.
+You can run the script name _install_dependencies.sh_.<br>
 ➡️➡️➡️<font color="red"> _Make sure to read the script before execute it !_ </font> ⬅️⬅️⬅️

 ```bash